NickHoulding/lumaa-spring-2025-ai-ml/README.md

 ## Dataset
 - This movie dataset is from HuggingFace's datasets library:
 https://huggingface.co/datasets/moizmoizmoizmoiz/MovieRatingDB.
 - It is included in this repository, and is 250 rows in size.
-The data will be initialized in the setup process.
+The data will be initialized automatically the first time recommend.py is run.

 ## Setup
 - Python3 version: `3.10.12`